tamseelwasay/CompSciProject202223/README.md

 4. In the Google Colab dashboard, click on "File" and select "Upload notebook".

-5. Upload the "FakeNewsDetectionModelTwitter15DatasetConfliBERTSVMLRFinal.ipynb" OR FakeNewsDetectionModelTwitter16DatasetConfliBERTSVMLRFinal.ipynb file from this repository.
+5. Upload the "FakeNewsDetectionModelCURRENTMODEL.ipynb" file from this repository.

-6. Open the "FakeNewsDetectionModelTwitter15DatasetConfliBERTSVMLRFinal.ipynb" notebook and follow the instructions to run the fake news detection model.
+6. Open the "FakeNewsDetectionModelCURRENTMODEL.ipynb" notebook and follow the instructions to run the fake news detection model.

 ## Usage